Ba6sa/Ba6sa/README.md

-- ⚙️ Currently learning and nourishing myself in the Software Industry to contribute to their needs in the community.
+- ⚙️ Currently learning and nourishing myself in the Software Industry to contribute to in the community.

 <!---